2025 - 2026 Tryouts are approaching fast! Find out what you need to do NOW!

 The practice schedule for each team will be available on the Women's Soccer Google Calendar - you can subscribe to it using this link.

-The game schedule will be available on this website, the Women's Soccer Google calendar, as well as the Maxpreps website.
+The 2025 - 2026 match schedules are available via this page on this website, the Women's Soccer Google calendar, as well as the Maxpreps website.
 There is one page for each team on Maxpreps.

 Who are the opponents for the 2025 - 2026 season?
 How many games are home vs. away?

-The 2025 - 2026 game schedules for each team are being developed during the summer and will be finalized in November.
-In addition to the 9 EBAL league matches, each team will play an additional 10 - 12 non-league matches.
+The 2025 - 2026 game schedules for each team are developed during the summer and will be finalized in November.
+In addition to the 9 EBAL league matches, each team has an additional 10 - 12 non-league matches.
 The Women's Soccer program strives to create a schedule that is challenging and includes a variety of opponents across the entire Bay Area.

 Where are home games and practices held?